gjk0090/react-dashboard/readme.md

 * fix validation in addWidget method
 * input for different param type
 * manage widget list event with redux
-* popup at Widdget level
+* popup at Widget level
 * singleton widget
 * add a link in demo